AlfSelen/votingdapp/README.md

 # About
-This project is from OneCodeCamp's (```youtube.com/@onecodecamp```) tutorial  ```Create a simple Voting DApp with Solidity``` My self and several in the comments requested the code, but no answer from the creator, so I wanted to share the code.
-All code is manually typed from the tutorial video, just some minor quality of life improvements.
+This project is from OneCodeCamp's (```youtube.com/@onecodecamp```) tutorial  ```Create a simple Voting DApp with Solidity``` Myself and several in the comments requested the code, but got no answer from the creator, so I wanted to share the code.
+All code is manually typed from the tutorial video, just some minor quality of life improvements and error handling.\
+*Feel free to give feedback and give a star if this helped you.*

 # Setup
 The examples for setting up the project are for the Sepolia network.